Temporal Locality in Online Algorithms: Local Optimization Problems

-\subparagraph{Examples of Online Problems.} Let us first see how to encode typical online problems in our formalism.
-We start with a highly simplified version of the \emph{online file migration problem}, a.k.a.\ \emph{online page migration} \cite{Black1989}.
-This will be the running example that we use throughout this work.
+Let us first see how to encode typical online problems in our formalism.
+We start with a~highly simplified version of the \emph{online file migration problem}, a.k.a.\ \emph{online page migration} \cite{Black1989}.

 \begin{example}[online file migration] We are given a network consisting of two nodes, and an indivisible shared resource, a~\emph{file}, initially stored at one of the nodes.
-Requests to access the file arrive from nodes of the network over time, and the serving cost of a request is the distance from the requesting node to the file, i.e., 0 if the file is collocated with the request, and 1 otherwise.
-After serving a~request, we may decide to \emph{migrate} the file to a different node of the network, paying $\alpha$ units of migration cost for some parameter $\alpha \ge 0$.
+Requests to access the file arrive from nodes of the network over time, and the serving cost of a request is the distance from the requesting node to the file, i.e., 0 if the file is co-located with the request, and 1 otherwise.
+After serving a~request, we may decide to \emph{migrate} the file to a different node of the network, paying $\costmig$ units of migration cost for some parameter $\costmig \ge 0$.

 Let us express the online file migration problem introduced earlier using the above formalism.
 The problem is modeled so that input $x_i \in X = \{ 0, 1\}$ represents access to the file at time $i$ from the node $x_i$ of the network, and output $y_i \in Y = \{0, 1\}$ represents the location of the file at time $i$.
 We choose the horizon $r = 1$, aggregation function ``$\asum$'', and objective ``$\min$'', and define the local cost function as